monk-io/docs/docs/improve/ci-cd.md

 Be sure to provide these variables in the Bitbucket pipeline settings:

--   `MONK_USER`: your Monk account username
+-   `MONK_USER`: your MonkOS account username
 -   `MONK_PASSWORD`: your monk account password
 -   `MONKCODE`: the Monkcode for your cluster
 -   `MONK_TAG`: tag on which to deploy in your cluster

 ## Secrets

-Throughout this tutorial we've had to deal with secrets, even if just for our Monk account credentials.
-Let's now see how you can boost your Monk setup security and work with [encrypted Kits](./passing-secrets.md) 🤫
+Throughout this tutorial we've had to deal with secrets, even if just for our MonkOS account credentials.
+Let's now see how you can boost your MonkOS setup security and work with [encrypted Kits](./passing-secrets.md) 🤫